15 Expats Talk about Health Insurance and Healthcare in Colombia

 When we asked expats and global nomads about the quality of medical care in Colombia, they replied:

 "Pay the higher insurance premium to insure quicker access to specialists.
-Have at least a working knowledge of the language as most doctors speak no English. ," said one expat.
+Have at least a working knowledge of the language as most doctors speak no English. ," commented one expat who moved to Colombia.

 What are medical services in Colombia like?